Undergraduate Office: 340 Havemeyer; 212-854-2163

 Prerequisites: the instructor's permission for entrance, and the departmental representative's permission for aggregate points in excess of 12 or less than 4.

+Prerequisites: the instructors permission for entrance, and the departmental representatives permission for aggregate points in excess of 12 or less than 4.
 This course may be repeated for credit (see major and concentration requirements).
 Individual research under the supervision of a member of the staff.
 Research areas include organic, physical, inorganic, analytical, and biological chemistry.
-Please note that CHEM UN3098 is offered in the fall and spring semesters.
+Please note that CHEM UN3098 is offered in the fall and spring semesters

 |